ExchangeCalendar/exchangecalendar/README.md

   * Lightning extension corresponding to the Thunderbird release
   * The Exchange server has to provide an Exchange Web Service

-This extension was developped by its original author (Michel Verbraak) for Exchange 2007, 2010 and 2013.
+This extension was developed by its original author (Michel Verbraak) for Exchange 2007, 2010 and 2013.

 Now, ExchangeCalendar community try to keep this extension working, but can't